 Wondering what Club 33 is?
 It’s a private Disney membership.
 The initial price to join is $33,000.
 The annual membership fee is $15,000.
 [GASP] And here I thought my gym membership was expensive.

 What to Expect

-The price per person is $349.
-This includes several courses, alcoholic beverages, taxes and gratuity.
+The price per person is $349 plus tax and gratuity.
+This includes several courses and alcoholic beverages.
 This is a formal dinner so business casual attire is appropriate.
 You will be dining with other guests, this is not a private dining experience.
 We were told that normally 30-40 people attend these events.

 If you have food allergies let them know ahead of time so they can plan accordingly.

 You’re about to see why we call this a once in a lifetime experience.
 I went into this event not really knowing what to expect.
 There were very little first-person experiences online to help me understand what I was walking into.

 Once we arrived at Markham’s we were greeted with a welcome cocktail and shown into a room with other guests.
 There was an assortment of appetizers and a few tall tables where we were able to mingle and wait to be seated.